-One such game however at the time was accused of crossing the line between shock tactics and bad taste, this game was of course the 1992 (North America) 1993 (Europe/Japan) controversy bandwagon that was called 'NIGHT TRAP' The newspapers in the UK especially had a field day with this one and actually managed to completely cause uproar with parents most of which didn't even know what the game was about and even have the console.
+One such game however at the time was accused of crossing the line between shock tactics and bad taste, this game was of course the 1992 (North America) 1993 (Europe/Japan) controversy bandwagon that was called 'NIGHT TRAP' The newspapers in the UK especially had a field day with this one and actually managed to completely cause uproar with parents most of which didn't even know what the game was about or even have the console.
 The thing is that in the UK parents are some of the easiest folk to manipulate into joining some form of campaign, they love to stand on soap boxes.

 The game is very much a B-Movie creature feature style affair surrounding a family that has invited a group of girls to stay the night for a slumber party type thing.
 Previous parties have ended with 5 girls going missing so a special unit is set up to monitor the house and an undercover agent is sent in to pose as a school girl.

-Your job is to switch the cameras setup in the house to spot what is going on and soon enough you find out that the family is no ordinary bunch of middle American Peanut & Jelly eating crew, they are in fact Vampires who are using stumbling fools dressed in black to capture the girls, drain them of blood and dispose of the bodies.
+Your job is to switch the cameras set up in the house to spot what is going on and soon enough you find out that the family is no ordinary bunch of middle American Peanut & Jelly eating crew, they are in fact Vampires who are using stumbling fools dressed in black to capture the girls, drain them of blood and dispose of the bodies.
 In order to stop this threat you decide not to go in with massive guns and shoot lots of monsters in the face (the real american way - lol) but instead activate traps to foil the dudes dressed in black and save the girls.

 As you can see the plot is filled with holes, if your team has managed to setup cameras and traps in the house where said family live then surely they would have already seen the hidden areas where human victims are being drained right???
 Ahh who cares the game is great.